-- During tank cycling when the build-up of ammonia to a toxic level is the first step in the cycling process of a new aquarium.
+- During tank cycling, the build-up of ammonia to a toxic level is the first step in the cycling process of a new aquarium.

 - When fish are confined to a container for the treatment of a disease or illness, there are no good biological bacteria present to keep ammonia in check, which in turn allows it to build-up.
 This also applies to treating animals in a quarantine tank, because many medications will kill the beneficial bacteria as well.

-- When too many fish and/or other animals are too quickly added to even a well seasoned or cycled tank, the problem of the excess bioload overpowers the biological filter's capability to compensate.
+- If too many fish and/or other animals are too quickly added to even a well seasoned or cycled tank, the problem of the excess bioload overpowers the biological filter's capability to compensate.

 Notice of effective treatment can usually be seen in 3 to 5 days.
 However, treatment should be continued until the fish is eating normally, at which time it can then be returned to the main tank.
 Here's what to do: